olivierfriard/manuale-TUCC/elenco_campi.rst

 Campo obbligatorio: Y

-Descrizione del campo:Specify whether the strain is subject to quarantine according to European Directive 2000/29/CE and its amendments and corrections.
+Descrizione del campo: Specify whether the strain is subject to quarantine according to European Directive 2000/29/CE and its amendments and corrections.
 The list of quarantine organisms is available in the Commission Implementing Regulation (EU) 2019/2072.